 So far this tactic has never worked.
 I have yet to be met with, “You are so right my life isn’t so bad.”
 Instead, I realize I have missed yet another opportunity for connection by failing to embrace the pain.
-I have added to the suffering.
+I have added to the suffering with my words.

 Don’t you desire and need for someone to hear your pain?
 It can help one move forward.
 So why would it be different for our loved ones?
 As they cry out that life is hurting in this moment why not embrace it and validate it?
 After all, we are not talking about all moments; we are talking about the present moment that hurts.

 I remember a time when all I needed was to be heard…

 I felt this intense sensation down deep in my body that kept trying to come up.
 It hurt!
 I could barely comprehend the doctor’s words as she said, “She needs to go to a treatment center.”
 I cried out, how could this be, we’ve already tried that path?
 It didn’t work.
 How could I send my daughter away for the second time?

 Questions and self-doubt whirled through my mind.
 What kind of mother is not capable of helping her child?
 Why would God give me a child and then allow me to fail?
 I didn’t think my heart could hold that pain once again, not just my pain but her pain too.
 I was well aware that after making a decision to send my daughter away, I would be met with disappointment and anger.

 The anger would rise, which would confirm my belief that I had failed.
 I was a bad mom.

 The anguish that came from believing my daughter would hate me forever was unbearable.
 The realization that I couldn’t save her tore at my soul.
 Once again I would miss precious months with her.
 A question loomed in my head, “Would our relationship survive the second stay away from home.”

 I sought wise counsel; I spent time with friends, and I cried out to God to show me another way.